RedPandaProjects/STALKERonUE/Content/UltraDynamicSky/Blueprints/README.txt

 SAMPLING THE WEATHER STATE FROM UDW
 -----

+      To sample the current weather state values from your own classes, there are functions you can use.

+      All of the weather state values can be individually sampled using Get functions in a blueprint function library.
+"Get Cloud Coverage", "Get Wind Intensity", etc.

-      To sample the current weather state from your own classes, you should get the Local Weather State object off of a reference to UDW.
-This is a weather settings object just like the weather settings presets, but created by UDW to contain the current state used by the weather effects.
+      You can also get the Local Weather State object in the same way or directly off of a UDW actor reference.
+This is a weather settings object which contains the current weather state used by the effects/sky.

       If instead of specific weather state values, you need a simple description of the current state, like "Light Rain" or "Blizzard", you should call the function "Get Display Name for Current Weather".